Interventional Pulmonology Market is Expected to Grow at a CAGR of 4.6% Through the Forecast Period 2018 to 2026 - Persistence Market Research

-NEW YORK, April 18, 2019 /PRNewswire/ -- The rise in number of COPD and asthma cases, globally, strongly backed by increase in disposable income, growing awareness regarding the treatment and management of asthma and COPD, increasing prevalence of lung cancer, and increase in life expectancy are some of the factors that are driving the growth of theinterventional pulmonology market.
+NEW YORK, April 23, 2019 /PRNewswire/ -- The rise in number of COPD and asthma cases, globally, strongly backed by increase in disposable income, growing awareness regarding the treatment and management of asthma and COPD, increasing prevalence of lung cancer, and increase in life expectancy are some of the factors that are driving the growth of the interventional pulmonology market.

 According to the latest research by PMR, the global interventional pulmonology market is expected to account for US$ 1,665.4 Mn by the end of 2026.
 The interventional pulmonology market is expected to grow at a CAGR of 4.6% through the forecast period 2018-2026.